AmineDjeghri/awesome-os-setup/README.md

 ### Screenshot in windows 10: Windows provides two ways to take a screenshot

 ### Wifi & Router 5ghz:
+- Deactivate WPS
+- Make your wifi invisible
-if your pc keeps switching between 5ghz and 2.4ghz do the following:
+Choose 5ghz over 2.4ghz: if your device is connected to a wifi and it keeps switching between 5ghz and 2.4ghz do the following:
 - If it's your wifi: split your WiFi into 2 access points, one for 5Ghz and the other for 2.4Ghz.
 After that make your PC connect to the 5Ghz one only
-- If it's not your wifi but you have an ethernet port, you can always buy a router( example HONOR ROUTER 3 WIFI 6) and you will have your own private network and can split the wifi into 2 access points like i mentionnned it in the section above.
+- If it's not your wifi (hotel/work wifi) and you have an ethernet port, you can always plug a router( example HONOR ROUTER 3 WIFI 6) and have your own private network.
+You can split the wifi into 2 access points like i mentionnned it in the section above.

 ### More
  - <ins>Deactivate startup programs</ins>:task manager -> startup -> deactivate software that you don't want it to run at startup ( do the same in ccleaner)
  - <ins>Windows partition</ins>: use the windows partition integrated software to create , delete or format partitions
- - You can change your power management options (when windows will be put on sleep, what happens when you close your laptop ..ect)
+ - You can change your power management options (when windows will be put on sleep, what happens when you close your laptop ..ect), performance vs normal usage.
- - If you consider buying a laptop with a GPU for Deep Learning, go for an NVIDIA laptop with with a GPU that supports CUDA.
-You can always use the cloud solutions for GPU computing: Google Colab, 100$ Free Azure Credits...ect.
-Just DON'T buy a laptop with an AMD GPU for Deep Learning.
+ - If you consider buying a computer with a GPU for Deep Learning, choose a computer with an NVIDIA GPU that supports CUDA (preferably > RTX 2000 series).

 ## Awesome Piracy :
 https://github.com/Igglybuff/awesome-piracy